-Protect trees and planting spaces to support a treed and forested character Protecting Port Moody's trees means keeping more large, mature trees in the landscape, or keeping the planting space for them in the future.
+Protect trees and planting spaces to support a treed and forested character

+Protecting Port Moody's trees means keeping more large, mature trees in the landscape, or keeping the planting space for them in the future.
 Trees take decades to grow to maturity, at which point they provide the most benefits to our community.

-Partner broadly to implement the Urban Forest Management Strategy To achieve its target, the municipality will need every community sector to contribute.
+Partner broadly to implement the Urban Forest Management Strategy

+To achieve its target, the municipality will need every community sector to contribute.
 Involving people in urban forest management also leads to multiple co-benefits from people working together, connecting with nature and becoming advocates for the natural environment.

-Port Moody's Urban Forest Management Strategy adopts one target to guide implementation.
+Port Moody's Urban Forest Management Strategy adopts canopy cover as its main target to track progress.